kelubo/wfbook/云计算/OpenStack/2_Keystone/0_Keystone.md

    GRANT ALL PRIVILEGES ON keystone.* TO 'keystone'@'localhost' IDENTIFIED BY 'KEYSTONE_DBPASS';
    GRANT ALL PRIVILEGES ON keystone.* TO 'keystone'@'%' IDENTIFIED BY 'KEYSTONE_DBPASS';
+   # MySQL 上述命令改为
+   create user 'keystone'@'localhost' IDENTIFIED BY 'KEYSTONE_DBPASS';
+   create user 'keystone'@'%' IDENTIFIED BY 'KEYSTONE_DBPASS';
+   GRANT ALL PRIVILEGES ON keystone.* TO 'keystone'@'localhost' with grant option;
+   GRANT ALL PRIVILEGES ON keystone.* TO 'keystone'@'%' with grant option;
+   flush privileges;
    ```

 ## 安装和配置